How to Clean Cat Urine & Spray

 Deterrents

-There are various plants and methods you can use to try and deter the neighborhood cats from your property, a few suggestions:
+There are various plants and methods to attempt discouraging the neighborhood prowlers from your property, a few suggestions:

 - Citrus rinds tossed in the flower beds (orange and lemon peels).